tychonievich/graphics/md/text/fixed-functionality.md

 summary: WebGL 2's fixed functionality, including the DDA algorithm and common blending functions.
 ...

 The purpose of this text is to describe the algorithms in the non-programmable part of GPUs circa 2020.
-These can be catagorized into two board categories:
+These can be categorized into two board categories:

 1. Rasterization, which turns primitives into fragments and interpolates values to those fragments.
 2. Blending and Masking, which takes many fragments and reduces them into a single pixel.